-Islamophobia Awareness Month fights UK anti-Muslim hate
+Islamophobia Awareness Month calls for change on UK anti-Muslim hate

 Islamophobia Awareness Month (IAM) is aiming to combat the deepening crisis of anti-Muslim hate in the UK this November.
 The annual campaign, which the NGO Muslim Engagement and Development (MEND) cofounded nine years ago, has made Time for Change its 2021 theme, seeking concrete improvements.